Hamza-Hafeel/MastermindBot/README.md

   "REPORT_GROUP_ID": "-1001234567890",
   "POSTGRES_DSN": "postgresql://user:password@localhost:5432/MastermindBot"
 }
-⚠️ Important: Never share your config.json publicly — it contains sensitive keys.
+⚠️ Never share your config.json publicly — it contains secrets and tokens.

 4️⃣ Setup PostgreSQL Database
-Make sure PostgreSQL is running and create a database:
+Make sure PostgreSQL is installed and create a database:

+sql
+Copy code
 CREATE DATABASE MastermindBot;
-Then update the connection string inside config.json accordingly.
+Then update your config.json connection string with your database credentials.

-5️⃣ Run the bot 🎯
+5️⃣ Run the Bot 🎯
-Start your bot with:
+Once everything is configured:

+bash
+Copy code
 python Bot.py
-Once running, open Telegram and start your bot using /start.
+Then open Telegram and start your bot with /start.

 💬 Bot Commands
 Command	Description
 /start	Start or restart the bot
 /leaderboard	View group leaderboard
-/streak	Show current streak rankings
+/streak	Show streak rankings
-/profile	View your stats and achievements
+/profile	View personal achievements and stats /settings	Admin settings menu
-/settings	Admin panel to configure group settings /reportquestion	Report incorrect questions
+/reportquestion	Report incorrect questions
-/stats	Show global bot statistics
+/stats	View global bot statistics
-/sq	Send question manually (admin only)
+/sq	Send quiz question manually (admin only)

 🏆 Achievements
-Achievements are automatically unlocked as users play.
-Examples:

 Achievement	Requirement
 🥉 Fearless Beginner	Answer 5 questions
 🥈 Love Story Enthusiast	Answer 50 questions
 🥇 Reputation Legend	Answer 1000 questions
-🔥 Speak Now Streak	Maintain 30+ daily streaks
+🔥 Speak Now Streak	Maintain a 30+ day streak
 💫 Swiftie Supreme	Unlock all achievements

 🖼️ Dynamic Leaderboards
-The bot automatically generates image-based leaderboards in different languages using Pillow (PIL) and custom font files located in /Fonts/.
-Each leaderboard image is based on the templates stored in /Leaderboard-Template/.
+Leaderboards and streak banners are generated dynamically using Pillow (PIL).
+Each image adapts to the user’s language and data, producing a clean and engaging visual for groups.

-🔒 Security & Permissions
+🔒 Security
-The bot enforces join requirements for certain channels.
-Admin-only features are protected with role checks.
-Sensitive data (tokens, DSNs) should never be shared publicly.
-Banned and excepted group IDs are managed via JSON files.
+Sensitive files like config.json and .session are excluded via .gitignore

+Admin-only commands require elevated permissions

+Channel join verification for user access

+Safe exception handling for errors and spam control

-💾 Useful Commands for Developers
+💾 Developer Commands
+bash
+Copy code
-# Pull latest updates from GitHub
+# Pull the latest updates
 git pull

-# Add and push new local changes
+# Add and push new commits
 git add .
 git commit -m "Updated bot features" git push
+💖 Support
+If you enjoy using this bot and want to support further development:

+💰 PayPal: paypal.me/NexusModWorks

+⭐ Telegram Stars: Available within the bot’s donation system

+👨‍💻 Author
 Hamza Hafeel
 🎓 Information Science & Engineering Student
 💬 Telegram: @HamzaHafeel
 🌐 GitHub: Hamza-Hafeel

 📜 License
-This project is licensed under the MIT License —
+This project is licensed under the MIT License.
-You are free to use, modify, and distribute this code as long as proper credit is given.
+You are free to use, modify, and distribute it responsibly — with credit to the original author.

-🧩 Notes
-Works perfectly on Ubuntu, Windows, and cloud VPS (Oracle, Render, etc.)
-Recommended Python version: 3.10 or newer
-Make sure all .json data files are UTF-8 encoded for multilingual compatibility.
+<h3 align="center">💻 Built with ❤️, Python, and endless dedication ☕</h3> ```